 - How to Clean and Care for Isinglass and Canvass

 Once you have the boat in tip-top shape, you can move on to the decision-making stages of Step I. You need to essentially make a sales plan, and in doing so, you will have to answer some very big questions.
 You'll need to decide if the help of a broker or dealer is in order, or if you'll handle the sale on your own.
-Read How to Choose Between Boat Brokers, Dealers, or For Sale By Owner to learn about the benefits and points to consider about each option.
+Learn about the benefits and points to consider when choosing between Boat Brokers, Dealers, or For Sale By Owner.

 Step 2: Advertise Your Boat